Back

 In the trial, 95% of patients achieved an A1c of less than 6.5% within 90 days of starting the program.
 Within three months, all patients were off insulin and the only medication still in use was metformin.

-This platform and those like it, have the potential to help those suffering from a range of chronic diseases find remission or, at the very least, slow progression and improve their quality of life.
-It’s the use of AI algorithms and machine learning that make this approach to healthcare possible.
-And it is a feature all connected device developers should consider when creating future products for the healthcare field.
+This platform and those like it have the potential to help those suffering from a range of chronic diseases find remission or, at the very least, slow progression and improve their quality of life.
+It’s the use of AI algorithms and machine learning that makes this approach to healthcare possible.
+And it is a feature all connected device developers should consider when creating future products aimed at reversing chronic conditions.

 Hypertension

-At-home blood pressure cuffs and their companion apps are proving to be a valuable tool in reversing hypertension.
+At-home blood pressure cuffs and their companion apps are proving to be a valuable tool in reversing chronic conditions like hypertension.
 One study into Hello Heart’s mobile app found a remission rate of nearly 85%.

 This platform utilizes an at-home blood pressure cuff and connected app with AI-enabled digital coaching, medication tracking, and physical activity tracking.
 After just 12 weeks of using the platform, 70% of participants with stage 1 hypertension saw a decrease in blood pressure, while 85% of stage 2 sufferers saw a decrease.
 These results remained consistent for the full three years of the trial.